semahawk/leoman/README.md

 Building
 ========

-Thanks to CMake building is pretty easy.
-After you've cloned the repository:

-    CC=clang cmake .
+Leoman uses Tup as the build system.
+Please refer to http://gittup.org/tup/ for instructions on how to build the build system.

+After making sure you have it in your $PATH, perform the following:

+    tup init
+    tup

+Alternatively, a small Makefile is provided which does that for you.
+The make target for building the image is `build` (which is also the default):

-    make
+    make [build]

-(Building with GCC is not supported yet.)

-This will create the `leoman.iso` file which contains the bootloadable ISO filesystem with the kernel and the initrd.
+At this point you should have the `leoman.iso` file which contains the bootloadable ISO filesystem with the kernel and the initrd.

 If you also wanted to try the system out (not that there is much to look at), there's the `run` target:

     make run